dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/index.md

 > [!NOTE]
 > Other architectures and operating systems, such as ESP32, MIPS, FreeRTOS, and Micrium uC/OS, are not supported.

+## Migration Guides

+If you are upgrading from a previous version of Dynamsoft Barcode Reader, please refer to the following guides:

+- [Migrate from v10.x to v11.x]({{ site.dbr_dotnet }}migrate-from-v10/) - For users upgrading from version 10.x
+- [Migrate from v9.x to v11.x]({{ site.dbr_dotnet }}migrate-from-v9/) - For users upgrading from version 9.x

 ## API Reference